-Pediatric Hearing Evaluations in Laredo, TX
+Pediatric Hearing Tests in Laredo, TX

 Children develop at an unprecedented rate during the first three years of life.
 Regular medical screenings can often slow or stop potential issues before they fully arise.
 Some screenings, such as pediatric hearing evaluations, can assess the need for early intervention hearing services.
 Hearing evaluations can also assist Speech & Language Pathologists in ruling out hearing loss as a potential cause of speech delay.
 If caught early enough in the developmental timeline, certain types of hearing problems can be treated by the physician and even prevented.
 An Audiologist can assist the physician in diagnosing these problems.